MariusQuabeck/logo-wall-generator/README.md

 - `PADDING` — spacing between logos
 - `BACKGROUND_COLOR` — RGB tuple (default is white)

+## TODO

+- create snap and brew packages
+	- create a launcher that opens the logo folder and guides trough the process
+	- add option for background image

 ## License

 This project is licensed under the **GNU GPL v3**.